ray-project/ray/doc/source/serve/api/rest_api.md

 ### `GET "/api/serve/applications/"`

 Gets cluster-level info and comprehensive details on all Serve applications deployed on the Ray cluster.
-See the [metadata schema](serve-rest-api-response-schema) for the response's JSON schema.
+See [metadata schema](serve-rest-api-response-schema) for the response's JSON schema.

 ```http
 GET /api/serve/applications/ HTTP/1.1